josilo/RedDragon-API/README.md

 <img src="https://raw.githubusercontent.com/TeamRedDragon/RedDragon-API/master/misc/reddragon-api-banner.png">
 </p>

-The core API dependency for all RedDragon mods.
+The common API toolkit for all RedDragon mods.

 **You don't need to download or install this API.
 It will be automatically shipped with any release of our mods.**